Dreamed before 1963 by Anonymous #23 & #24, mother and daughter

 When she opened the door, she was looking very worried and upset, and said how glad she was to see me safe and sound.

 I asked why she had been so worried, as I have been driving for over thirty years, and she looked at me and said, "I know that, Mummie, but you see, last night I had a terribly vivid dream.
 In this dream you ran over and killed a lovely little girl, dressed in a bright blue cardigan and with lovely dark curly hair!"

 Telepathy, and not any Time effect, was at work here.
 Whether the daughter took the tragic little-girl-episode from the mother, or the mother from the daughter, we cannot tell.
 Some people might argue that the mother's dream was precognitive, based on what her daughter would tell her 12 hours later.
 But this explanation seems to me far-fetched--and why, in any case, should only the mother catch the dream and not the daughter?
 What is certain is that this fascinating double dream is well worth the attention of ESP experts and researchers.

-For the second dream-letter Priestley considered (after investigation) not to be straight prediction but something more complex, see Gravestone.
+The second dream-letter Priestley considered (after investigation) not to be straight prediction but something more complex was Gravestone. --Chris Wayan

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books